LucasAmion/terra-antiqua/README.md

 ![install-zip](https://github.com/user-attachments/assets/daf2a506-6379-4eae-82ac-fa7bc65c3b23)

 - Finally, activate the plugin by ticking the corresponding checkbox in the installed plugins list.
 The first time the plugin is loaded, all the necesary python dependecies will be automatically installed.
+You might need to restart QGIS afterwards.

 ### Conda